adrn/gala/docs/potential/index.rst

                [ -0.        ]] AU / yr2>

 ..
 These objects also provide more specialized methods such as
-.. :meth:`~gary.potential.Potential.plot_contours`, for plotting isopotential
+.. :meth:`~gala.potential.Potential.plot_contours`, for plotting isopotential
-.. contours in both 1D and 2D, and :meth:`~gary.potential.Potential.mass_enclosed`,
+.. contours in both 1D and 2D, and :meth:`~gala.potential.Potential.mass_enclosed`,
 .. which estimates the mass enclosed within a specified spherical radius.

-`~gary.potential.Potential.plot_contours` supports plotting
+`~gala.potential.Potential.plot_contours` supports plotting
 either 1D slices or 2D contour plots of isopotentials.
 To plot a 1D slice over the dimension of interest, pass in a grid of values for that dimension and numerical values for the others.
 For example, to make a 1D plot of the